-- 1. Psoriatic arthritis with limited joint involvement of the hand, ankle and skin manifestation. - 2.
-Isolated hip pain with limited motion raises the possibility of suppurative arthritis. - 3.Patients with acute lymphocytic leukemia and expansion of lymphoblasts in bone metaphyses, can present severe joint pain, even the arthritis; neutropenia and lymphocytosis are present.
+- 1.Psoriatic arthritis with limited joint involvement of the hand, ankle and skin manifestation. - 2.
+Isolated hip pain with limited motion raises the possibility of suppurative arthritis. - 3.Patients with acute lymphocytic leukemia and expansion of lymphoblasts in bone metaphyses, can present severe joint pain, even arthritis; neutropenia and lymphocytosis are present.
 Bone marrow aspiration confirms the diagnosis. - 4.
 Children and adolescent with spondyloarthropathy, characterized by periods of inflammation of tendons and ligaments at the area of insertion into bone (enthuses)may present arthritis.
-Although enthesitis can be observed in pauciarticular JIA.
+Although enthesitis can be observed in pauciarticular JIA, eventual predominant of arthritis is more characteristic for JIA.

-- ESR is always elevated in children with systemic and polyarticular JIA, but is often within reference range in pauciarticular disease. - When elevated, ESR may be used to monitor success of medical treatment. - CBC with differential and platelet count. - Lymphopenia is not uncommon because of emigration of activated lymphocytes out of the circulation into synovium. - Neutropenia particularly with lymphocytosis or thrombocytopenia, raises the possibility of acute lymphocytic leukemia. - -Thrombocytopenia may also be observed in children with SLE presenting with arthritis. - -Microcytic anemia may result from chronic active JIA; usually refractive to treatment with iron. - Elevated ALT levels need to exclude hepatitis (viral or autoimmune) prior treatment with NSAID, which can cause hepatotoxicity. - Perform a urinalysis to exclude the possibility of infection (as a trigger of JIA or transient arthritis) and nephritis (more common in SLE).
+- ESR is always elevated in children with systemic and polyarticular JIA, but is often within reference range in pauciarticular disease. - When elevated, ESR may be used to monitor success of medical treatment. - CBC with differential and platelet count. - Lymphopenia is not uncommon because of migration of activated lymphocytes out of the circulation into synovium. - Neutropenia is uncommon and, particularly with lymphocytosis or thrombocytopenia, raises the possibility of acute lymphocytic leukemia. - -Thrombocytopenia may also be observed in children with SLE presenting with arthritis. - Anemia may result from chronic active JIA; often microcytic, usually refractive to treatment with iron. - Obtain ALT levels to exclude the possibility of hepatitis (viral or autoimmune) prior treatment with NSAIDs, which can cause hepatotoxicity. - Perform a urinalysis to exclude the possibility of infection (as a trigger of JIA or transient arthritis) and nephritis (observed in patients with SLE).